 This form accomplishes a couple of things:

 - It helps in verifying the FULL legal name of the borrower (which is important to make sure the buyer’s information is correct when preparing the loan documents).

 - If the proper language is included, this form authorizes the seller/lender to pull a personal credit report on the buyer/borrower if needed.

 Many title companies and closing attorneys will ask for all the same information when handling the closing.
-This document will also tell you a very brief, but helpful story about who your borrower is, which is good information to know if you want to understand who you’re working with.
+This document will also tell you a very brief, but a helpful story about who your borrower is, which is good information to know if you want to understand who you’re working with.

 3. Promissory Note

 The Promissory Note is an important loan document that should be executed between the Buyer and Seller at the time of closing.

 The Note is a legal agreement between the Borrower (Buyer) and Lender (Seller) that lays out the terms of the loan.
 It should include all the basic details, such as: